Enhanced Prostate Screening, Lenox Hill Radiology

 Patients gain accurate results without any radiation exposure.

 Early detection saves lives.
-Routine screening helps to find cancer in its earliest stages, when it is most treatable.
+Routine screenings help to find cancer in its earliest stages, when it is most treatable.

 Do I need an MRI screening if I’m healthy and don’t have a family history of prostate cancer?